xgreenx/cv/index.md

 - Implemented main plugins(analogs of Cosmos Modules but on C++) of a new business logic on the blockchain.
 - Refactored the logic of the Merkel tree calculation and optimized(x2) the work of the unconfirmed cache.
 - Refactored the [Golang SDK](https://github.com/proximax-storage/go-xpx-chain-sdk) to be compatible with a new blockchain version.
-- Fully rework the execution level of the DFMS:
+- Fully reworked the execution level of the DFMS:
-  - Implemented a new system of events to parallelize the execution and fix previous bugs related to conflicting executions.
+  - Implemented a new system of events to parallelize the execution.
+    - fix previous bugs related to conflicting executions.
-  - Changed the work with storage to lock only data cells related to execution instead of the whole storage.
+  - Changed the storage's workflow to lock only data cells related to execution instead of the whole storage.
-  - Added support of new host functions and integrated them into VM to increase the functionality.
+  - Added support of new host's functions
+    - integrated them into VM to increase the functionality.
-  - Designed and implemented the consensus of executors for non-deterministic operations like HTTP requests etc.
+  - Designed and implemented the consensus of executors for non-deterministic operations(e.g. HTTP requests)
-- Implemented simple [TS Assemblyscript](https://github.com/proximax-storage/ts-xpx-supercontract-sdk) to write smart contracts with TypeSccript and compile them into WASM to run on executors.
+- Implemented simple [TS Assemblyscript](https://github.com/proximax-storage/ts-xpx-supercontract-sdk) to write smart contracts with TypeScript
+  - compile them into WASM to run on executors.
-- Refactored IPFS of the file system to be compatible with blockchain structure.
+- Refactored IPFS Merkle DAG module of the file system to be compatible with blockchain structure.
-- Debugging and fixing bugs on the blockchain side related to an inconsistent state, corrupted pointers, incorrect state reverts, vulnerabilities related to DDoS, and invalid transaction propagation.
+- Debugging and fixing bugs on the blockchain side related to
+  - inconsistent state
+  - corrupted pointers
+  - incorrect state reverts
+  - vulnerabilities related to DDoS
+  - invalid transaction propagation

 **C++/GO Blockchain Developer** [482.solutions](https://482.solutions) _(August 2018 - April 2020)_